Here are the Big Country’s receiving leaders through Week 13:

 After kicking off our boys basketball position rankings series on Tuesday with the guards, we now shift our attention to the forwards.

-For the second installment in our three-part series, we rank the area’s top-10 players at that position with others to watch in 2020-21.
+For the second installment in our three-part series, we rank the area’s top-10 players at that position for 2022-23.

 We hope you enjoy our list.

-With boys basketball season upon us, it’s time to shine a spotlight on some of the players we’ll be writing and you’ll be reading about throughout the 2020-21 season.
+With boys basketball season beginning this week, it’s time to shine a spotlight on some of the players you’ll be reading about throughout the 2022-23 season.

 We hope you enjoy reading through our list.

 Stamford 45, Colorado City 0 — The SHS defense limited Colorado City to only 133 yards in total offense as the Bulldogs solidified their hold on the No. 3 seed.